fabiommendes/sidekick/docs/introduction.rst

-the "magic argument object" ``X`` that creates those simple one-liners using a very straightforward syntax: every operation we do with the magic object X, returns a function that would perform the same operation on its argument.
+the "magic argument object" ``X`` that creates those simple one-liners using a very straightforward syntax: every operation we do with the magic object X, returns a function that would perform the same operation if X was the argument.
 For instance, to tell the F object to create a function that adds some number to its argument, just add this number to F:

 .. code-block:: python